Purpose

 The House of Culture Ostrava

-The House of Culture of the City of Ostrava is one of the largest, but also the most important cultural and social institutions of the Moravian-Silesian metropolis.
-Dozens of agencies, schools and companies are keen to cooperate, and the events it offers are visited by around 300,000 people a year, making it one of the most visited institutions in Ostrava.
+The House of Culture of the City of Ostrava (DKMO) is the work of architect Jaroslav Fragner, one of the most prominent representatives of functionalism in our country.
+From its opening in 1961 until its closure in 2022 due to planned renovations, it was one of the largest and most significant cultural and social institutions in the Moravian--Silesian metropolis.
+Dozens of agencies, schools, and companies sought collaboration with it, and its programs were attended by nearly 300,000 people annually, making it one of the most visited institutions in Ostrava.